xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 operating systems has become the dominant platform that powers everything from cellular phones, to robots, drones, personal computers, and super clusters.
 This also means that our investment of time into such ubiquitous interfaces scales across time and devices.
-In helping us decide what to use and to teach, we seek out universal tools that underlie a variety of computing practices, from library infrastructure, to web design, to data science and critical-edition making.
+In helping us decide what to use and what to teach, we seek out universal tools that underlie a variety of computing practices, from library infrastructure, to web design, to data science and critical-edition making.
 More than anything, we want to learn tools that we can understand and, eventually, to extend tailor to suit our own particular needs.